-I am also the Senior Editor for Taiwan Security Research (臺灣安全研究), an academic website that aggregates information on the domestic and international dimensions of Taiwan’s security for the benefit of English-language researchers.
+I am also the Senior Editor for Taiwan Security Research, an academic website that aggregates news, commentary, and scholarly analysis on the domestic, regional, and international dimensions of Taiwan’s security for the benefit of English-language researchers.

 At Princeton University, I am a student affiliate of the Princeton-Harvard China and the World Program and a student associate of the Niehaus Center for Globalization and Governance.
 In the 2017-2018 academic year, I will be a Graduate Fellow at the Princeton Institute for International and Regional Studies (PIIRS).
 My research has received generous support from the Lynde and Harry Bradley Foundation and the Center for International Security Studies at Princeton University.